charlielobster/CUDA_NekRS/README.md

 3) From your BIOS, boot from the USB drive and install to the target drive

     You may choose "Install latest Graphics and Wifi hardware drivers" during the install, but it may be safer not to.
-There is a separate set of instructions later if you don't.
+There is a separate set of instructions later if you don't (I chose a manual install).

 ### 2. Install CUDA Drivers (if not pesent) and CUDA Toolkit (under version 13.0)